gokkuu100/bank-of-flatiron/bank-of-flatiron/README.md

 -JSX

 #Usage
-Git clone the respository to your local machine, run app the react application and enjoy!!
+Git clone the respository to your local machine, run app the react application  navigate to the src folder on your editor and enjoy!!

 # Getting Started with Create React App